 Agent banking is beginning to gain currency in Nigeria, yet not so many people know about it.
 If you have an existing small business that brings in cash on a daily basis, you can diversify your revenue streams by becoming a bank agent.

-A person or entity who, not being an employee of a bank, delivers banking services on behalf of the bank on an agreed commission using own premises and resources, is described as an agent bank
+A person or entity who, not being an employee of a bank, delivers banking services on behalf of a bank on an agreed commission using own premises and resources, is described as an agent bank

 Imagine you were returning from a family visit on a public holiday.
 Suddenly you had a problem with your car.
 The fan belt has suddenly gone bad and needed to be replaced if you are to continue on the journey.
 A little distance in front of you is what looked like a spare parts store.
 You are lucky, the store keeper not only has a suitable belt for your type of car, he could also fix it.

 You get there, meet the shop owner.
 She sells groceries but on the door is a banner of one of the popular banks.
 You are stranded you say and she asks how much you needed to withdraw from your account.
 You tell her and she brings out a POS machine, have you insert your Debit Card.
 Your account is debited, and you are given your cash.
 How relieved you are.

 What is Agent Banking?

 Agent banking is a way of providing limited banking services to bank customers through the use of agents who usually are not traditional bankers or banking businesses.
 Under an agency agreement between the financial institution which may be a commercial bank, mobile money company or a primary mortgage institution, the agent conducts banking transactions on behalf the bank or financial institution..

 Agent banking or agency banking, as it may also be called is one of the retail channels of expanding financial inclusion, which is another term for making banking services reach a large number of people, particularly people living in the rural areas, semi-urban centers and the unbanked and under-banked segments of the urban population.

 How to start agent banking business